The leading cause of death in boating accidents in Florida is drowning.

 No life jacket

 This is the factor that shows up again and again.
 Nationally, the Coast Guard reports that 87% of drowning victims were not wearing life jackets.
+Further, federal boating reports indicate that nearly 70% of fatal boating accidents involve operators who have not received formal safety training, increasing the likelihood of preventable incidents.

 The second biggest pattern behind fatal boating accidents: alcohol and impairment